Research and development

 - replace PLCC packages with FLAT-PACK packages (so-called reduction);

-- replace part of conventional assembly with surface mounting on an existing printed board.
+- replace part of conventional assembly with surface mounting on an existing PCB.

 We also address the problem of connecting a ceramic substrate to an organic FR4 base.
 Thermo-mechanical stress was simulated, and joint reliability measured and calculated; results were obtained for lead-free SAC solder as well.
 3D structures